Steel Drum Workshops

 Mr. Kishan Shorter is the pan tutor at Kingsdale Foundation School and also performed as a pupil at School-O-Rama 2014-2017.
 Our charity is very proud of his accomplishments tutoring Kingsdale Foundation School and maintaining their championship since 2017.

 The primary category champions are Coleraine Academy.
 They have attended many School-O-Rama's and this was the first time they won.
-They have a lovely clean sound arranged by pan tutor Mr. Dan Sadler and we look forward to hearing their music this year.
+They have a lovely clean sound arranged by pan tutor Mr. Dan Sadler and we look forward to hearing their music each year.

 November 2023 (more info coming soon)